sgraf812/sgraf812.github.io/blog/2024-09-23-total-denotational-semantics.md

 The trace type `T` above is a much simplified version of a [guarded](https://arxiv.org/abs/2307.08514) [interaction tree](https://dl.acm.org/doi/10.1145/3371119).
-Definitional equality on (guarded or Scott) `D` is also a very useful program equivalence -- you would still need to appeal to contextual equivalence or a custom logical relation for such proofs.
+Definitional equality on (guarded or Scott) `D` is also *not* a very useful program equivalence -- you would still need to appeal to the coarser contextual equivalence or a custom logical relation for proving interesting properties about program rewrites.
 My interest is in the context of abstract interpretation, where it is sufficient to view equivalence modulo the abstraction function $α$.